South Korea's president formally ousted by court

 "The nostalgia for Park Chung-hee's developmental dictatorship, which has existed as a sort of myth since the '60s, has been shattered along with Park Geun-hye's impeachment," said Lim Jie-Hyun, a professor at Sogang University.
 "When people voted for Park Geun-hye, they didn't do so because of her."

-Park Geun-hye has offered a public apology several times and acknowledged she got some help from Choi for editing speeches and on the issue of public relations.
+Park Geun-hye has offered a public apology several times and acknowledged she got some help from Choi for editing speeches and on what she called public relations.
 But Park has denied any legal wrongdoing.

 The two women became friends in the 1970s, around the time when Park began serving as first lady after her mother was killed during a failed 1974 assassination attempt on her father.
 Park Geun-hye said Choi helped her "when I had difficulties" in the past.
 Park and Choi had 573 phone calls between April 18, 2016, and Oct.
 26, 2016, according to an investigation report by prosecutors.